MdSponx/sb1-j3anmqjy/README.md

 - Result:
   - Admin users now receive email notifications automatically when new directors submit applications
   - Directors receive email notifications automatically when their application is approved or rejected
-  - Fallback email addresses (jmdsponx@gmail.com and admin@thaifilmdirectors.com) are used if no admin users are found